 - play equipment is maintained and is as safe as possible

 - playing fields are at the standard that will not cause or exacerbate injuries.

 An event organiser is also under a duty of care to ensure that premises are reasonably safe for officials and spectators.
 The organiser needs to take into account the knowledge of the ordinary official or spectator.
-The court will consider whether reasonable diligence would have enabled the sporting organisation to have foreseen the accident which took place, and whether it should have taken steps to minimise the risk of injury to the official or spectator.
+The court will consider whether reasonable diligence would have enabled the sporting organisation to have foreseen the accident that took place, and whether it should have taken steps to minimise the risk of injury to the official or spectator.
 To reduce the risk of liability (it is almost impossible to remove risk entirely), event organisers should have risk assessment strategies in place in conjunction with risk management programs for players, officials and spectators.